 The classes and groups we attended were based around nap times and, once we started weening, meal times.
 I missed out on seeing friends because he would only nap at home, never in his pram and I couldn’t risk upsetting the routine by missing a nap.

 Car journey’s were a nightmare.
-He was still inclined to fall asleep in the car which would mess things up completely.
+He was still inclined to fall asleep in the car which would mess things up completely, I lived in terror of danger naps.
 This meant that all journeys longer than about 15 minutes had to be taken at nap times.
 If we were driving back from somewhere and it was nearly time for his sleep I would be blasting out the nursery rhymes and singing along at the top of my voice to try and keep him awake.

 My in laws started to look after him when he was about 20 months.
 He arrived with a long list of very specific instructions.
 Luckily they are amazing and claimed to find them very helpful but I’m sure they thought I was bonkers.